Accenture/mercury/README.md

 `rest-automation`

-This extension package is a helper application that automates the creation of REST endpoints by configuration instead of code.
+This extension package is a system that automates the creation of REST endpoints by configuration instead of code.

+`distributed-tracer`

+This extension package is an example application that consolidates of distributed trace metrics.

+`websocket-notification`

+This extension package is an example application that demonstrates writing a websocket notification server.

 `lambda-example`